Zacks: Brokerages Anticipate Fidelity National Information Services, Inc. (NYSE:FIS) Will Announce Quarterly Sales of $3.44 Billion

 The business also recently announced a quarterly dividend, which will be paid on Friday, March 25th.
 Stockholders of record on Friday, March 11th will be issued a dividend of $0.47 per share.
 This is a positive change from Fidelity National Information Services’s previous quarterly dividend of $0.39.
 This represents a $1.88 annualized dividend and a dividend yield of 2.10%.
 The ex-dividend date of this dividend is Thursday, March 10th.
 Fidelity National Information Services’s dividend payout ratio is 229.42%.

-In other news, CEO Gary Norcross sold 105,000 shares of the stock in a transaction on Tuesday, December 28th.
+In related news, CEO Gary Norcross sold 105,000 shares of the company’s stock in a transaction on Tuesday, December 28th.
 The stock was sold at an average price of $109.66, for a total transaction of $11,514,300.00.
-The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
 Corporate insiders own 0.65% of the company’s stock.

 Hedge funds have recently made changes to their positions in the stock.
 Herold Advisors Inc. bought a new stake in shares of Fidelity National Information Services during the 3rd quarter worth $27,000.
 Rosenberg Matthew Hamilton raised its position in Fidelity National Information Services by 104.2% in the third quarter.
 Rosenberg Matthew Hamilton now owns 241 shares of the information technology services provider’s stock valued at $29,000 after purchasing an additional 123 shares during the last quarter.
 Covestor Ltd bought a new position in Fidelity National Information Services in the fourth quarter valued at about $35,000.
 Equitec Proprietary Markets LLC bought a new position in Fidelity National Information Services in the fourth quarter valued at about $39,000.
 Finally, Cordant Inc. raised its position in Fidelity National Information Services by 8,260.0% in the fourth quarter.
 Cordant Inc. now owns 418 shares of the information technology services provider’s stock valued at $46,000 after purchasing an additional 413 shares during the last quarter.
 Institutional investors and hedge funds own 89.83% of the company’s stock.